 When OS X came along, InfoGenie was rewritten as iData™ Pro, with one version

-through System 9, and another for OS X, up through version 10.2.
+for System 8.6 through System 9, and another for OS X, up through

 In June of 2002, I was laid off, but continued to work on iData Pro.
 In July 2003, Casady and Greene, Inc. went bankrupt, and I became the owner of InfoGenie and iData Pro.
 I joined with Robin Casady to market iData online.
 I did the programming, while Robin did almost everything else — tech support, web page design, and marketing.
 Robin also did a pretty good job of keeping me in line when my program design ideas get too user-unfriendly.
 We worked together under the company name iData Partners™.

 In July 2004, I began work on iData

 By November 2006, I had added about 30 new features to the product, and it became iData 3.
 Over the next seven years, another 20 or so new features were added to iData 3.
 Among the serious new features were label and envelope printing, phone dialing, and syncing datafiles on networks.